dfcastellanos/MEPLS/doc/tutorial/step1.md

    example::element::Scalar<dim> element(conf, generator);
 ```

+@note the element stores a reference to the generator, which is expected
+ to live during the entire life of the element.
+On the other hand, the configuration struct
+ is copied and it could be destroyed safely after the element has been constructed.

 To access and modify the state of the element, we can set and get the value of
 its members as follows: `element.X()` returns the value of member `X`, while `element.X(X_)`
 sets the value `X_` to it.
 For example, to set the stress tensor of the element, first we create